SpecDD

 Good specs and bad specs

-Good specs are short and actionable.
+Good specs are short and outcome-focused.

 Good: